Legal Protests added to INTIME

 Click away from this window to close it.

-Nonprofit customers with open and active accounts and a sales tax-exempt checkbox marked in the Indiana Tax System (ITS) received a letter in early November 2022 detailing upcoming changes to sales tax requirements and annual report filings.
+Nonprofit customers with an open, active account and a recorded sales tax exemption received a letter in Nov.
+2022 detailing upcoming changes to sales tax requirements and annual report filings.
 Legislation has passed new laws for nonprofit customers effective July 1, 2023.
 Visit the Nonprofit page to view updates.

 Repeal of Utility Services Use Tax and Utility Receipts Tax